zhaofeng-shu33/principal_sequence_of_partition/README.md

 This repo contains code to compute the principal sequence of partition for Dilworth truncation function.

 # How to build
-`main2.cpp` is the user-implemented part.
+`main.cpp` is the user-implemented part.

 # CMake with GTest
 Testing is enabled by default, which requires gtest library.
 To disable it, run `cmake` with `-DENABLE_TESTING=OFF`